dzoli/ShoppingList/README.md

 # ShoppingList
-userguide:
+userguide: <br />

-User can create new lists from home screen when press add button All lists on home screen are sorted (first active ones, and then complete ones)
+User can create new lists from home screen when the add button is pressed. <br />
+All lists on home screen are sorted (first active ones, and then complete ones) <br /><br />

-List stay active when user go to store and go back to home screen with back button List is complete when user in store sceen press done button
+List remains active when user go to store and go back to home screen with the back button.<br />
+List is complete when the user in store sceen press done button.